Karhusa/F_AMR_project/TSE/01_TSE_analyses.md

 * Normal/Overweight (<30) # We will leave this out
 * Alltogether 6526

+---
+## 5. Analyses of ARG Load by Age and Sex

-## 5. Boxplot of ARG Load by Category and Sex
+## 5.1 Boxplot of ARG Load by Category and Sex

 ```r
 colData_subset$sex <- factor(colData_subset$sex, levels = c("female", "male"))  # make it a factor